 Stereotypes (Social psychology) in advertising.

 African American women in advertising.

 Spears, Valerie L., "Ladies on the Label: A Meta-Analysis of Stereotypes in Advertising" (2007).
 Theses, Dissertations and Capstones.
-Paper 424.
+424.